CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche: Microsoft Outlook PST/OST forensic analysis with specific tools (libpff, pst-utils) and specific contexts (legal investigations, incident response).
-Very unlikely to conflict with other skills.
+Highly distinctive niche: Microsoft Outlook PST/OST forensic analysis with specific tools (libpff, pst-utils).
+This is unlikely to conflict with general email skills, document analysis skills, or other forensic skills due to the very specific file formats and tooling mentioned.

 3 / 3